Salomon Speedcross 6 - Women's Review

 The Speedcross 6 has a firm toe bumper, one of the more notable protective features we look for in a trail running shoe.
 The bumper even has a few sticky lugs on the underside, which adds extra protection and helps give this shoe its rugged appearance.

-The Speedcross 6 is a 10mm drop shoe, meaning the heel sits 10mm higher than the toe.
+The Speedcross 6 is advertised as a 10 mm drop shoe, however, when we measured this aspect, we got 13 mm.
 When assessing the protective prowess of a trail running shoe, we often consider how plush the midsole is since this is a major line of defense when it comes to protecting the soles of your feet.
-The heel of this shoe sits at 32mm, which is quite high, with the toe side sitting at 22mm, significantly lower.
+The heel stack height of this shoe sits at 33 mm, which is quite high, with the toe measuring in at 20 mm — significantly lower.
+It is worth noting that Salomon claims the stack height is 32 mm at the heel and 22 mm at the toe.
+However, these measurements aren't standardized across the industry, which may explain why our standard in-house findings differ.

 If you are a heel striker, you will love the plush heel of the Speedcross.
 If you are a midfoot striker, you will likely notice that the more flexible design provides far less protection from sharp rocks than many cushier trail runners.
 Much like its predecessor, this version of the Speedcross has a welded overlay bumper that runs the width of the shoe.
 We love this for the protection it provides, not just from wet terrain but also from rogue sticks, thorns, and anything else you might encounter at ground level on the trail.